 June 2019—Euripides, Medea

 The Great Ideas group currently has two seats available.
+If you are interested in joining or have any questions, please email facilitator Mark Cwik.
 Registration for Great Ideas, Great Books is in six-month subscriptions.
 The £25 per month registration includes introductory notes that set the context for each reading, and questions to help focus your reading and prompt your thinking about key aspects of the text.